• Skip to primary navigation

 Moores Creek National BattlefieldCurrie

-The Battle: "King George and Broadswords! shouted loyalists as they charged across partially dismantled Moores Creek Bridge on February 27, 1776.
-Just beyond the bridge nearly a 1,000 North Carolina patriots waited quietly with cannons and muskets poised to fire.
-This dramatic victory ended British rule in the colony forever.
+"King George and Broadswords!" shouted loyalists as they charged across the partially dismantled Moores Creek Bridge on February 27, 1776.
+Just beyond the bridge, nearly 1,000 North Carolina Patriots waited quietly with cannons and muskets poised to fire.
+This battle marked the last broadsword charge by Scottish Highlanders and the first significant victory for the Patriots in the American Revolution.

 Equine Epiphany FarmDenton

-This low-cost field trip is a fun, safe, interactive learning experience with horses, at Equine Epiphany Farm in Denton NC, where Maggie works as a Certified Equine Assisted Learning professional.
-Maggie recently moved to NC recently from California, and has a strong desire to meet and serve the community here.
-Curricula are customized per group, and can include such topics as; How Horses Do What They Do, Why Horses Do What They Do, What is That Horse Saying, and What Do We Need?
+This low-cost field trip is a fun, safe, interactive learning experience with horses at Equine Epiphany Farm in Denton, NC, where Maggie Johnson works as a Certified Equine Assisted Learning professional.
+Curricula are customized per group and can include topics such as How Horses Do What They Do, Why Horses Do What They Do, What is That Horse Saying, and What Do We Need.
 Ages 6 and up.

 Nasher Museum of Art at Duke UniversityDurham